Careers advice for final year students in 2021

 How you can prepare for your next steps

-1. Read TargetJOBS’ article on what graduates need to know about job-hunting in 2021.
-You can also visit the NextStep Support website for a wealth of material on graduate recruitment, news and employer updates in the current COVID-19 crisis.
+1. Read TargetJOBS’ article on what graduates need to know about job-hunting in 2021 and visit the NextStep Support website for a wealth of material on graduate recruitment, news and employer updates in the current COVID-19 crisis.
 Urban Jungle (2020), in partnership with UNiDAYS, have also published research about the concerns and aspirations of students, along with engaging with business experts to provide some much-needed advice and inspiration for those needing a boost.

 2. If you’re unsure of where to go next, explore what can I do with my degree? or take the Career Planner quiz on Prospects, to help match your skills, motivations and desires to a career.
 Also visit TargetJobs for sector and industry insights.